jwolfsohn/Aja/README.md

 # 🎂 Birthday Website

 A beautiful, interactive birthday website built with React and Vite!
-Upload and display photos without any backend - everything is stored locally in your browser.
+Add your photos directly in the source code and display them in a stunning gallery.

 ## ✨ Features

 - 🎉 Beautiful animated birthday theme
-- 📸 Upload photos directly from your device
+- 📸 Add photos from your source code
 - 🖼️ Stunning photo gallery with lightbox view
-- 💾 Photos saved locally in browser storage
 - 🎈 Animated decorations and effects
 - 📱 Fully responsive design
 - 🌐 Ready to deploy on GitHub Pages